sindresorhus/on-change/readme.md

 Type: `Function`<br>
 Default: [Object.is](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is) ([SameValue](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness#Same-value_equality) equality)

 The function receives two arguments, the two values to be compared for equality.
 True should be returned if the two values are determined to be equal.

+##### ignoreSymbols

+Type: `boolean`<br>
+Default: false

+Setting properties as Symbols won't trigger the callback.

+### onChange.target(object)

+Returns the original unwatched object.

+#### object

+Type: `object`

+Object that is already being watched for changes.

+### onChange.unsubscribe(object)

+Cancels all future callbacks on a watched object and returns the original unwatched object.

+#### object

+Type: `object`

+Object that is already being watched for changes.

 ## Use-case